MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/build-api-based-message-extension.md

 # Build API-based message extension

 > [!NOTE]
+>
-> API-based message extensions only support search commands.
+> * API-based message extensions only support search commands.
+> * API-based message extensions aren't supported in Microsoft 365 Copilot.
+If you want to make API-based message extensions compatible with Microsoft 365 Copilot, see [API plugins for Microsoft 365 Copilot](/microsoft-365-copilot/extensibility/overview-api-plugins).

 API-based message extensions are a Microsoft Teams app capability that integrates external APIs directly into Teams, enhancing your app's usability and offering a seamless user experience.
 API-based message extensions support search commands and can be used to fetch and display data from external services within Teams, streamlining workflows by reducing the need to switch between applications.